k4sh4n1/research/proposal.md

 ## Related work

 The book "The Physics of Wall Street" by James Owen Weatherall mentions a geophysicist who used a model designed for earthquakes to predict a massive stock market crash [1].
 Also, it discusses about a physicist-run hedge fund that earned `2478.6%` over the course of the 1990s.
 Financial industry has been using physical models to effectively figure out the financial behavior.
-There are some academic studies carried out, but systematic investigation of structural dynamics remains mostly absent.
+There are some academic studies carried out, but systematic investigation of structural methodologies remains mostly absent.

 ## Literature gap

 The literature review reveals several critical gaps.
-While physics-inspired approaches to financial markets have gained traction, the specific application of structural dynamics theory remains underexplored.
+While physics-inspired approaches to financial markets have gained traction, the specific application of structural engineering methodologies remains underexplored.

-The rich mathematical framework of structural dynamics, including modal analysis, spectral decomposition, and finite element methods, has seen minimal systematic application.
+The rich mathematical frameworks available for structural hazard analysis, structural health monitoring, structural control, and finite element method, have seen minimal systematic application.
 Although econophysics has applied concepts from mechanics and thermodynamics to financial markets [2] [3].

-Some recent studies have investigated the impact of global news events on major equity and bond markets through the lens of seismology, but without leveraging the full toolkit of structural dynamics analysis [4].
+Some recent studies have investigated the impact of global news events on major equity and bond markets through the lens of seismology, but without leveraging the full toolkit of structural engineering [4].

 There is no comprehensive framework mapping structural parameters, including mass, stiffness, damping, to financial variables in a systematic way.
 The few attempts that exist focus on specific phenomena rather than developing a general theoretical framework [5].